ShivanshiAg/End_to_end_ML_project/README.md

 # 7.utils.py: in src: any functionality written in common way which can be used anywhere in the project.
 All the evaluation techniques for different models.

+# 8. Pipeline folder: This is aimed to connect a web application file(app.py) to interact with all the pkl files(in artifacts), to get the input data and make predictions

+# 9. predict_pipeline.py: CustomData class is responsible for mapping all the inputs given in html to the backend

 # Business problem:Student Performance Indicator (Regression Problem Statement)